SepNem32bit/End-to-End-Kidney-Disease-Classification/Readme.md

-This is production level projects building an end to end kidney disease classification pipeline
+This is a production level project building an end to end kidney disease classification pipeline